azayn-labs/mongorm/docs/transactions.md

 # Transactions

-MongORM provides a simple transaction wrapper so multiple operations can run atomically.
+MongORM provides a clean transaction wrapper for atomic, multi-step workflows.
+It is designed for production-critical flows where data consistency matters across multiple writes.

 ## WithTransaction